jxxssicaa/dh110jessicang/Persona + Scenario.md

 ##### Jessica Ng

 ## 📖 Digital Story Telling's Purpose
 UX storytelling is important because it forces you to think as the user would, and help you to share how they think.
-Personas can help you to image your user, and to share their needs and problems.
+Personas can help you to imagine your users, and to share their needs and problems.
 I will be using story telling and user personas to share the problems and thought processes of my target users.
-These target users were created on the scenario that they would be likely users of my revised version of the New York Public Health website.
+These target users were created on the scenario that they would be likely users of the New York Public Health website.

 ## New feature proposals for the New York Public Health website